Natural Cold Remedy | Probiotic, Fermented Fire Cider & Its Benefits

 Probiotic, Fermented Fire Cider & Its Benefits

-If you catch the cold or flu virus this year, there are at home remedies to help with symptoms; Remedies that can also help your immune system fight back to health.
-When you have a cold or the flu virus, the best thing you can do is provide your immune system with all the tools it needs to succeed, as well as protecting your body from more infections while your immune system is busy fighting off viruses.
+If you catch the cold or flu virus this year, there are some at home remedies that can help with symptoms; These remedies can also help your immune system get back to optimal health after a battle with the flu.
+When you have a cold or the flu virus, the best thing you can do is provide your immune system with all the tools it needs to succeed, as well as protect your body from more infections while your immune system is already busy dealing with viral infections.

 Our favorite at home remedy is our wild fermented fire cider.
 Our recipe for fire cider is a little different than the usual and it is full of vitamins, nutrients and essential minerals for proper immune system function.
-Since we wild ferment it (instead of using apple cider vinegar) there's billions of gut healthy microorganisms included to nourish the gut microbiome... and a nourished gut microbiome is your first line of immune defense.
+Since we wild ferment it there's billions of gut healthy microorganisms included to nourish the gut microbiome... and a nourished gut microbiome is your first line of immune defense.
 The fire cider is quite spicy and potent, for a good reason.
 The spicy nature of fire cider helps to stimulate mucus production in the sinuses, providing moisture where it is needed, and easing the symptoms of sinus cavity inflammation.
 Our Wild Fermented Fire Cider recipe is also unique in the fact that it contains wheatgrass and turmeric.
 The turmeric adds an extra anti-inflammatory boost, and the wheatgrass adds a boost in Vitamin A, C, E, K and several B vitamins.
 Wheatgrass also provides iron, zinc, magnesium, and potassium making it wonderful for immune system support.
-We suggest taking one tablespoon of this fire cider twice a day when you feel a cold coming on.
+I like to take 1 tablespoon a day if I feel a cold coming on.

 If you need fire cider now, Andi Lynn's is local for us and she makes pretty great fire cider.
 Her's is not wild fermented, and therefore the same probiotic benefits aren't there, but it's made with raw apple cider vinegar and great ingredients that can do the trick for clearing up sinuses and helping with inflammation.
 Find her product here. *